-25 What due diligence should be conducted before executing a contract?
+What due diligence should be conducted before executing a contract?
 Is any due diligence customarily permitted or conducted after contract but before closing?
 What is the typical method of title searches and are they customary?
 How and to what extent may acquirers protect themselves against bad title?
 Discuss the priority among the various interests in the estate.
 Is it customary to obtain government confirmation, a zoning report or legal opinion regarding legal use and occupancy?

-Unless it is a large-scale investment project, it is not common to have an engineering company review the legality of the structure, use and occupancy of relevant real estate.
-However, it is common to have lawyers perform a legal due diligence investigation, regardless of the size of transaction.
-Due diligence is generally completed prior to execution of contract.
+It is common to have lawyers perform a legal due diligence investigation, regardless of the size of transaction.
+Due diligence is generally completed prior to the execution of a contract.

-As the priority of interests in real estate is statutorily created as a result of registration with the land office, most information is usually obtained from the competent land office and other relevant government authorities
+As the priority of interests in real estate is statutorily created as a result of registration with the land office, most information is usually obtained from the competent land office and other relevant government authorities.